4. Running a UM workflow on ARCHER2

 ls

-You should see directories for each of the suites that you have run.
-Go to the suite you have just run and into the log directory:
+Go to the workflow you have just run and into the log directory:

 ls